pantheon-systems/documentation/source/content/guides/integrated-composer/06-ic-upstreams.md

 integration: [--]
 ---

-This section provides information on how to use an Upstream with Integrated Composer, including steps to add dependencies to your Upstream.
+This section provides usage and maintanenance information for composer-managed [Custom Upstreams](/custom-upstreams) on Pantheon, including steps to add upstream dependencies.

-## Upstreams
+## Custom Upstreams

 An Upstream refers to the source code in Git that shares a Git history with "downstream" individual sites made from it.
 Upstreams includes the core code for [Drupal](https://github.com/pantheon-upstreams/drupal-composer-managed), [WordPress](https://github.com/pantheon-upstreams/wordpress-project), and some customizations for the Pantheon platform.

-### Upstream and Site Structure
+### Custom Upstream and Site Structure

 <Partial file="ic-upstream-structure.md" />